-Getting ready to explore Korea’s capital?
+Getting ready to explore the capital of South Korea?
 While it’s easy to fill your days plying through ancient palaces, eating delicious Korean street food or filtering through the latest fashions, there’s one thing that always presents a challenge: choosing where to stay in Seoul.

 Simply looking at the endless sprawl in this megapolis can send even the most grounded of travellers into panic.
 Fortunately, it doesn’t have to be this hard!

-To help you pick our your perfect accommodations in Seoul, we’ve whipped up this complete guide to best places to stay in Seoul.
-In it, we’ve included both the best areas & neighbourhoods for travellers and the best hotels in Seoul at every budget.
-Let’s see what Seoul’s got in store for you…
+To help you pick out your perfect accommodations, we’ve whipped up this complete guide to best places to stay in Seoul.
+In it, we’ve included both the best areas & neighbourhoods for first-time travellers and the best hotels in Seoul at every budget…

 Table of Contents

-Where to stay in Seoul: A complete guide to the best Seoul neighbourhoods
+Where to stay in Seoul: The best neighbourhoods & areas

 Like most big cities, Seoul’s an eclectic mix of unique neighbourhoods.
-From the artistic beat of Hongdae to the traditional shops & galleries of Insadong, whichever area you choose to stay in Seoul will shape your perception of the city.
+From the artistic beat & street art of Hongdae to the traditional shops & galleries of Insadong, whichever area you choose to stay in Seoul during your visit will shape your perception.

-With the city’s incredibly efficient—if, at times, horribly crowded!—public transportation, there aren’t many places within central Seoul that are off-limits for your stay.
+With the incredibly efficient—if, at times, horribly crowded!—public transportation, there aren’t many places within central Seoul that are off-limits.

 As more and more of Seoul’s traditional heart disappears in a wave of development, neighbourhoods like Insadong only seem to grow in appeal.
-Sure, Insadong’s become a bit more touristy lately.
-But don’t let that sway you from making it the base of your Seoul operations.
+Sure, Insadong has become a bit more touristy lately.
+But don’t let that sway you from making it the base of your operations.

-Exploring the traditional backstreets of Insadong is as rewarding a cultural experience as any Seoul.
-Weaving in and out of the alleyways forking away from Insadong-gil sets you in front of traditional Korean teahouses, antique stores, souvenir shops and food stalls that can keep you endlessly busy.
+Exploring the traditional backstreets of Insadong is as rewarding a cultural experience as any here.
+Weaving in and out of the alleyways forking away from Insadong-gil sets you in front of traditional teahouses, antique stores, souvenir shops and food stalls that will keep you endlessly busy.

-On top of all that, Insadong, set in Jongno-gu district, is close to some of Seoul’s biggest must-sees including Gyeongbokgung Palace, Bukchon Hanok Village, and Changdeokgung Palace making it the perfect choice for culture seekers.
+On top of all that, Insadong, set in Jongno-gu district, is close to some of the Korean capital’s popular must-sees including Gyeongbokgung Palace, Bukchon Hanok Village, and Changdeokgung Palace making it the perfect choice for culture seekers.

 Attractions in Insadong: Jogyesa Temple, Ssamziegil, Shin Old Teahouse, Kyung-in Museum of Fine Art, Dawon

 With its traditional façade, Insadong unsurprisingly focuses more on budget and mid-range guesthouse-style accommodations than those of the gleaming luxury skyscraper variety.
-Even then, expect to pay a little more for the convenience of staying in beautiful and highly-central Insadong.
-Here are a few of the best hotels in Insadong:
+Even then, expect to pay a little more for the convenience of staying in the beautiful and highly-central Insadong, easily one of the top neighbourhoods to stay in Seoul.

 - Insadong Hostel: A full-featured hostel serving up everything from shared dorms to cheap private rooms with private bathrooms.
 Located directly on Insadong Cultural Street.